Broccolito/MPATclone/README.md

 This is a clone.

-# MPAT: Multiple Phenotype Association Testing
+# MPATclone: Multiple Phenotype Association Testing

 ## Overview